reticent-roklimber/atlas/README.md

 `python3 wsgi.py`

 This is the app entry point.
 The above command should start everything happening.
-Give it 30 seconds to spin up, and the console should spit out a URL you can put and paste into the browser.
-Copy-paste this and hopefully you can play with the site locally.
+Give it 30 seconds to spin up, and the console should spit out a URL.
+Copy-paste this URL into your browser and hopefully you can play with the site locally.

 ## Run from a local machine *with* Docker (pull image)

 This is the most reliable method to run the app as a stand-alone container on your local machine, which we pull down from the github container registry.
 In fact, this is how the app is deployed on the production environment.
 You will need to have Docker installed.
 If you are unfamiliar with Docker, now is the time to learn.
 The cool thing about this: no faffing about with virtual python environments and installing requirements.txt.
-All that shit is abstracted away and happens when the Docker image is created (which contains the app on a virtualised linux operating system).
+All that is abstracted away and happens when the Docker image is created.

 ### 1. Install Docker to your local machine